mataku/danger-ktlint/README.md

 - filtering: false (default: filtering: true behavior)
 - Allow plain or html report_file (Currently only JSON is supported.)
+- Install ktlint and use it if ktlint binary does not exist

 ## Development